Archive for January, 2013

 Most importantly, use Flora Find when you are looking for that special plant.
 Or take one of our predefined tours.
 And, of course, let us know what you think, as our plant record system is constantly being updated with more plants, pictures, and information as we continue to grow. – Rodney

 |August 19, 2014||to||August 21, 2014|

 Interested in gardening with Maine’s native plants?
 First, come and meet them in their wild habitats!
 During this intensive three-day course with Coastal Maine Botanical Gardens’ staff botanist, Melissa Cullina, students will learn how to recognize 50 (or more!) frequent coastal Maine plant species.
 Beginning with an introduction to basic plant identification skills, terminology, and botanical names, Melissa will then lead you through the Gardens grounds and on forays around the region.
 Bring a bag lunch, water, and a hand lens if you have one; and be prepared to walk on trails.

-The class, which meets in the Bosarge Family Education Center, is on Tuesday, Wednesday, and Thursday, August 20-22, from 9-3 each day.
+The class, which meets in the Bosarge Family Education Center, is on Tuesday, Wednesday, and Thursday, August 19-21, from 10 a.m. to 4 p.m. each day.
 While it is one of the core classes for the Certificate Program in Native Plants and Ecological Horticulture, it is open to everyone.

 Melissa Cullina is Director of Education & Staff Botanist for Coastal Maine Botanical Gardens.
 Formerly Botanist with the Massachusetts Natural Heritage & Endangered Species Program, Cullina specializes in aquatic and coastal botany, field identification, and rare species conservation.